 Which Statement Best Describes the Purpose of Combined Functional Teams?

 In today's fast-paced and complex business environment, organizations are constantly seeking ways to improve efficiency, innovation, and adaptability.
 One of the most effective strategies that has emerged in recent years is the formation of combined functional teams.
-These teams bring together individuals from different departments or areas of expertise to work collaboratively toward a common goal.
+Still, these teams bring together individuals from different departments or areas of expertise to work collaboratively toward a common goal.
 But what exactly is the purpose of these teams, and why are they so valuable?
 Let's explore this concept in depth.

 Introduction